zwenergy/WS-LinkC/README.md

 **Never connect adapters which are set to the same jumpers.
 Never mix jumper settings on one PCB.**

+Ah, and I forgot one point: **Never use this adapter to connect to a computer or other USB-C device.**

 ## Parts
 | **Reference** | **Value**| **Links**
 |---------------|----------|----------|